 The New GEOPRESS Water Bottle Has a Larger Capacity

 One of the major improvement’s Grayl made with the design of the new GEOPRESS was making it bigger.
 The capacity went from 16 oz. with the Gryal Ultralight Purifier bottle to 24 oz. with the GEOPRESS.
 This change catapulted the bottle from being a cool concept to a practical hydration vessel good enough for both thirsty hikers and sweaty travelers waiting in Indian train stations.

-I found on my trip to Pakistan that I always needed every bit of the 24 oz. capacity.
+I found on my hiking trip to Pakistan that I always needed every bit of the 24 oz. capacity.
 Sometimes water sources would be several hours apart.
-Truth be told, I’d like to see a full liter, but also realize that the physical bottle might then become bulkier than I want to carry.
+Truth be told, I’d like to see a full liter bottle, but I also realize that the physical bottle might then become bulkier than I’d want to carry.

-My solution was to attach a carabiner to the very handy hook on the lid and clip it to my backpack at a point where I could get to it easily enough.
-That worked fine as well.
+My solution (to both the size issue and my dropsies) was to attach a carabiner to the very handy hook on the lid and clip it to my backpack at a point where I could get to it easily enough.
+That worked just fine.

 At the end of the day, the large bottle size is worth having for the full 24 oz. of clean water you get in return.
 When you are active, you can almost drink 16 0z. in one shot.
 The 24 oz.
 GEOPRESS means less pressing and more drinking.

 As I already said, the purifier found in the GEOPRESS is a next level filter for travelers and hikers.
 Like all filters though, the Grayl filter does have a lifespan.
 With one cartridge you can get roughly 350 cycles (65 gal./250L).
 As “press time” reaches more than 25 seconds (or three years have elapsed since first use), it’s time to replace your purifier cartridge.

 I went through roughly 100 presses during my time in Pakistan and the bottle still gives me a roughly 10-second press, which I’m stoked about.
 I stil got a ways to go!